rahatsikz/nomad-horizon/README.md

 ## Library Used

 - React hook form (for managing forms)
-- Recharts (for creating bar and line chart)
+- Recharts (for creating bar and line chart) 👉🏼 (Updated to Apache ECharts and ECharts for React)
 - Axios (for intercepting request and response)
 - Redux Persist (for persisting store between sessions)